jpmsilva/jsystemd/src/site/markdown/status-providers.md

 ## Under Spring Boot

-When using the auto-configuration class, [SystemdNotifyStatusProvider](apidocs/com/github/jpmsilva/jsystemd/SystemdNotifyStatusProvider.html) beans will also be searched in the application context and used to compose an extended status message that systemd will display when using the `status` verb.
+When using the autoconfiguration class, [SystemdNotifyStatusProvider](apidocs/com/github/jpmsilva/jsystemd/SystemdNotifyStatusProvider.html) beans will also be searched in the application context and used to compose an extended status message that systemd will display when using the `status` verb.